typeworld/typeworld/Lib/typeWorld/api/README.md

 #### sourceURL

 URL pointing to the source of a font project, such as a GitHub repository

 Type: Unicode<br />
 Required: False<br />
+<div id="class_Family_attribute_upgradeLicenseURL"></div>

+#### upgradeLicenseURL

+URL the user can be sent to to upgrade the license of the font, for instance at the foundry’s online shop.
+If possible, this link should be user-specific and guide him/her as far into the upgrade process as possible.
+This attribute here is for the entire fmaily.
+You may instead or additionally define a family-specific value at [Font.upgradeLicenseURL](#class_Font_attribute_upgradeLicenseURL).

+Type: Unicode<br />
+Required: False<br />